 The Best 5 Automatic Chicken Coop Doors

-The Best Kit: Happy Henhouse Automatic Chicken Coop Door Kit
+The Best Kit: Run Chicken Automatic Chicken Coop Door Kit

-Welcome to the Happy Henhouse Automatic Chicken Coop Door Kit which is one of our favorite automatic doors.
+Welcome to the RUN-CHICKEN Door Automatic Chicken Coop Door Kit.
+This is one of our favorite automatic doors.
 This door can either be battery or solar powered.
 It has an automatic light sensor and the door will open as the sun rises.
 The kit comes complete with the door, motor and installation screws.
 Not only is buying an entire kit convenient, it also means you do not have to worry about part compatibility.

 - Door has a bottom guard to prevent it from being pried open.